runtimeverification/k/README.md

 `OPAMROOT` before running this command to specify where any OCaml dependencies should be installed.

-## Installing on fresh Windows Subsystem for Linux

-1. Install the Ubuntu package from the Windows Store, which as of now is an alias for the Ubuntu LTS 18.04 package.
-During installation you will be asked to create a new user.
-2. Download the latest K distribution for Ubuntu Bionic from https://github.com/kframework/k/releases to a temporary directory, for example `d:\temp`

-3. Open linux bash.
-For example by running:

-    ```
-    ubuntu1804
-    ```

-4. Run the following commands:

-    `$ sudo apt-get update`

-    `$ cd <download dir>`.
-In our example download dir is `/mnt/d/temp`

-    `$ sudo apt-get install ./kframework_5.0.0_amd64_bionic.deb`
-    This will install ~1.4GB of dependencies and will take some time.
-    K will be installed to `/usr`

-5. Copy the tutorial to some work directory, for example `/mnt/d/k-tutorial`.
-    Otherwise, you won't be able to run the examples from default installation dir if you are not `root`:

-    ```
-    $ cp -R /usr/share/kframework/tutorial /mnt/d/k-tutorial
-    ```

-6. Now you can try to run some programs:

-    ```bash
-    $ cd /mnt/d/k-tutorial/2_languages/1_simple/1_untyped
-    $ make kompile
-    $ krun tests/diverse/factorial.simple
-    ```

 # Building with Nix

 To build the K Framework itself, run: